Texas Wrongful Termination Attorney

-If you believe you have been wrongfully fired from your job, please contact the employment law firm of Hughes Ellzey, LLP to speak with a Texas wrongful termination lawyer, or call toll-free (888) 350-3931 for a free case evaluation.
+If you believe you have been wrongfully fired from your job, please contact the employment and wrongful termination attorney of Hughes Ellzey, LLP to speak with a Texas wrongful termination lawyer, or call toll-free (888) 350-3931 for a free case evaluation.

 Texas is an employment-at-will state, which means, in the absence of a contract, either the employer or the employee may terminate the employment relationship at any time, with or without cause.
 In other words, an employer can discharge an at-will employee for any reason unless prohibited by contract, statute, or common law.